 This article was originally published in September 2019 and will not be updated, but please contact us if you have specific questions regarding the information in this article.

 Since the Tax Cuts and Jobs Act went into effect in 2018, landlords and clients alike have come to us with questions about how this will impact parking deductions and tax benefits.

 To answer this question, we turned to our friend and tax guru Brad Gold who is an attorney in Austin and a faculty member in #1 The University of Texas’ Masters of Professional Accounting program.

 Qualified Transportation Fringe (“QTF”) benefits are small items in the universe of tax deductions that many accountants and businesses and taxpayers have come to take for granted, but a closer look at the recent changes to the taxes around parking and QTF benefits reveals a new and shifting landscape.

-Historically, employers and employees could enjoy mutual benefit from the tax landscape around QTFs for parking.
+Historically, employers and employees could enjoy mutual benefits from the tax landscape around QTFs for parking.
 Employees did not have to include the value of parking benefits in their income, while employers were generally allowed to deduct the cost of providing that benefit to employees.
 It was a “best of both worlds” situation.